malfattti/garden/Nation-state, transnationalism, and language.md

 		- recombination, mix or hybridization of linguistic resources
 		- intersection between moving people and moving texts through new technologies
 		- use of newly acquired techno-linguistic skills
-		- in doing so people increase or
+		- in doing so people increase their social worth (power)